 Examples of these consonants are found in the words: gas, mouse, English, and finish.
-In the Thai language there are no final "s" or "sh" sounds; therefore, when Thai pronounce these words, they chop off the final sound and it becomes "gat" for gas; "mow" for mouse, "Englit" for English, and "finit" for finish.
+In the Thai language, there are no final "s" and "sh" sounds; therefore, when Thai pronounce these words, they chop off the final sound and it becomes "gat" for gas; "mow" for mouse, "Englit" for English, and "finit" for the finish.

 3. Final "l" Consonant:

-In the Thai language, the final "l" consonant is pronounced like a "n" sound.
+In the Thai language, the final "l" consonant is pronounced like an "n" sound.
 Most Thai will pronounce my name Paul as "Bawn" and central as "sentawn".

 4. Beginning "r" and "l" Consonants: